saadpocalypse/Algorithms/Quiz 1.md

 2. Time in millisec required to upload that process.
 <br>

 The application has to filter a subset of processes to upload in total time *T* from *n* number of total processes.
-Use dynamic programming to fill the table given below for this scenario.
-Target is to find the total data in MB(Megabytes) that the application has selected to upload in total time *T*.
+Use dynamic programming to fill the table given below for this scenario. **The target is to find the total data in MB(Megabytes) that the application has selected to upload in total time *T*.**